Jean-Paul Rodrigue (2013), New York:

 being able to adapt quickly to changes in the demand.

+center increases.
 The commercial diffusion of Global Positioning Systems

 (GPS) is now allowing for the identification and routing